nishidy/transatonce/README.md

 #Purpose
-transatonce = Translate several words at once
+transatonce = Translate and show several words at once
 This is running on Google App Engine at <http://transatonce.appspot.com>.

 #Requirement